no-types/RagGrid/tutorial/cross-talk-demo.md

 Crosstalk is an add-on to the htmlwidgets package.
 It extends htmlwidgets with a set of classes, functions, and conventions for implementing cross-widget interactions (currently, linked brushing and filtering). [(http://rstudio.github.io/crosstalk/index.html)](http://rstudio.github.io/crosstalk/index.html)

-RagGrid supports cross-talk.
-Please see the example below.
+RagGrid supports crosstalk.
+Please see the example below which uses leaflet package.
+You can use any widget which supports crosstalk.

 ```r
 library(crosstalk)